Caleb Chukwuemeka

-Chigoziem Caleb Chukwuemeka (born 25 January 2002) is a professional footballer who plays as a forward for Swiss Challenge League club AC Bellinzona.
+Chigoziem Caleb Chukwuemeka (born 25 January 2002) is a professional footballer who plays as a forward.
+Born in Austria to Nigerian parents, he also holds United Kingdom citizenship.

 He is a product of the Northampton Town academy and subsequently was signed for Aston Villa.
 He later moved to Tabor Sežana and has played on loan at Corby Town, Livingston and Crawley Town during his professional career.
-He is the older brother of Borrusia Dortmund player Carney Chukwuemeka.
+He is the older brother of Borussia Dortmund player Carney Chukwuemeka.

 Career

 Northampton Town

 Chukwuemeka started his career at Northampton Town and joined Corby Town on loan in February 2020, where he made three appearances in the league, scoring once.
 In July 2020 Chukwuemeka spent a month on trial at Kettering Town playing in three friendly matches.
 He made his senior debut for Northampton Town on 12 September 2020 as a late substitute in a 2–2 draw with AFC Wimbledon, before starting his first match for the club four days later in a 4–0 EFL Cup defeat to Bristol City.
 He scored his first goal for Northampton in an EFL Trophy tie against Southampton U21s on 6 October 2020, and scored his first league goal later that month with Northampton's third goal in a 3–2 victory over Wigan Athletic on 31 October.